YongoDavid/Demo-2024-April/README.md

 Also the emails are saving as it should.

 April-16
-Sending emals to test file is now working
+Sending emals to test file is now working. and the emails can be viewd from the test file through the admin website.